Monday, December 31, 2018

 Shortly before he died in 1999, the legendary filmmaker Stanley Kubrick was developing a film called A.I.
 ARTIFICIAL INTELLIGENCE.
 The film was in the early stages when he envisioned it as a futuristic take on Pinocchio.
 Unfortunately, Kubrick had gone through three decades sorting out writer after writer until he felt that he could not get the right team to help him pull off the emotional resonance for A.I.
 His directorial reins got handed over to his friend Steven Spielberg.
 Unfortunately, Spielberg had a similar problem of failing to have the right talent to handle the technological advancements for the film's calculated artistry.
 He returned it to Stanley, who later put A.I. on hold as he was committed to producing Eyes Wide Shut, his last picture.
 Spielberg took over the famous director's masterwork after his death and did his best to salvage what was supposed to be Kubrick's vision of the future.

 During its initial release, A.I. had earned divided responses from critics who complained about the ending as they felt it was strange and uneven.
 They believed Spielberg intended to create that finale to try and emulate Kubrick's vision when Kubrick himself came up with the idea.
-I learned that fact recently when coming across tidbits of information in my research about the film's production.
-Though Spielberg kept A.I. alive and warm in memory of his dear friend, his sentimentality gets in the way of Kubrick's cold bleakness as this feature was a stylized mixture of their creative talents.
+I learned that fact recently when researching the film's production by coming across tidbits of information.
+Though Spielberg kept A.I. alive and warm in memory of his dear friend, his sentimentality gets in the way of Kubrick's cold bleakness as this feature was a stylised mixture of their creative talents.
 I compliment the visual eye candy, and it fits the futuristic setting.

 Haley Joel Osment was fresh from the success with The Sixth Sense.
 Here, he plays a childlike android named David, who acts like a robot but has the heart of a child, which is part of his programming.
 While under the guidance of Spielberg, Haley can portray the character's transition with the robot/human emotions and pulls it off in his extraordinary performance.
 Jude Law's character, Gigolo Joe, is an android prostitute framed for murder.
 The actor brings authenticity into the role, and Frances O'Connor is David's primary caregiver, Monica, for whom she provides motherly instincts in her role.